feldera/feldera/docs/tutorials/basics/part1.md

 views defined in your program.
 Click on the <icon icon="bx:upload" /> icon next to the `PART` table.
 This will open the view where you can insert new rows to the table using a configurable random data generator (feel free to play around with it!) or by entering the data manually.
-For example, I created the following rows:
+For example, you might add the following rows:

 | ID          | NAME           |